-We are not aware of any late or delinquent filings under Section 16(a) of the Securities Exchange Act of 1934, except for an omitted holding item on the Form 3 for Ms. Sabrina Heltz filed in December 2021 due to an administrative oversight.
+We are not aware of any late or delinquent filings under Section 16(a) of the Securities Exchange Act of 1934.

 19. MANAGEMENT CONTRACTS

 There are no management functions of the Corporation which are to any substantial degree performed by a person or a company other than the directors or executive officers of the Corporation.